 What Is Lead Scoring?

-Lead scoring is a method used to evaluate how ready your customer is to buy your product or service.
+Lead scoring is a method used to evaluate customer intention.
+Are they ready to buy?
 It’s based on the individual’s level of engagement with your brand.
 This is known as purchase intent.
 Higher intent means they’re more likely to buy.

 Obviously, measuring data on a user-by-user basis is a lot easier if you have the right tools for the job.
 Marketing automation platforms and CRMs like Hubspot, Marketo, or Pardot, give you the reporting you need to get started.

-Wistia’s video hosting and marketing software includes CRM integrations and lead scoring functionality as well.
+Wistia’s video hosting and marketing software also includes CRM integrations and lead scoring functionality.
 They felt that using lead scoring themselves would be the best way to encourage their audience to use it.